 When a loved one develops a heroin addiction, he or she faces a very difficult road to recovery.
 However, the family and loved ones closest to that person suffer, as well, and it’s important to know how to handle these situations.
 Heroin addiction is eventually fatal if unaddressed, so family members of people with heroin addictions must acknowledge the gravity of these situations and the dire need for treatment.

 Family members should be familiar with heroin FAQs concerning detox and treatment.
 While it’s important to know what to expect for a loved one struggling with heroin addiction, heroin FAQs for parents and loved ones of addicts can help the loved ones handle the recovery process more easily.
-Consider the following information about heroin withdrawal, detox, and rehab, and make the choice to help your struggling loved one with increased confidence.
+Consider the following information about heroin withdrawal, detox and rehab, and then make the choice to help your struggling loved one with increased confidence.

-Why Heroin Addiction Demands Medically-Assisted Detox
+Why Heroin Addiction Demands Medically Assisted Detox

 As a user’s tolerance builds, he or she will require larger doses of opioids to feel the desired effects.
-During this process, the person may neglect basic needs like food, water, and sleep.
+During this process, the person may neglect basic needs like food, water and sleep.
 Over time, heroin abuse can permanently alter some brain functions, as well.

 People who use heroin are also at an increased risk of contracting infectious diseases like hepatitis and HIV by sharing drug paraphernalia and injecting heroin in unsanitary conditions.
 As an addiction progresses, the individual will pay less attention to things like nutrition and illness, and physically degrade to dangerous levels.

-Dangers Of Heroin Withdrawal
+Dangers of Heroin Withdrawal

 Withdrawal symptoms can appear within six to 12 hours of the last dose, peaking after about a day.
-The peak of heroin withdrawal can last several days depending on the level of addiction, and the post-acute withdrawal phase generally lasts about a week.
+The peak of heroin withdrawal can last several days, depending on the level of addiction, and the post-acute withdrawal phase generally lasts about a week.
 However, withdrawal symptoms can persist for months or even years after detox.

-During the peak of withdrawal, intense depression, anxiety, and amplified first-stage symptoms are the norm.
+During the peak of withdrawal, intense depression, anxiety and amplified first-stage symptoms are the norm.
 However, some people with advanced heroin addictions will experience increased heart rate and blood pressure and may have difficulty breathing.

 Starting Recovery Stronger

 The biggest benefits of MAT heroin detox include faster withdrawal recovery and an easier start to the rehab process.
-Heroin recovery is a long and complex process that requires deep introspection on the part of the patient and a carefully crafted treatment plan from the substance abuse treatment staff.
+Heroin recovery is a long and complex process that requires deep introspection on the part of the patient, in addition to a carefully crafted treatment plan from the substance abuse treatment staff.

 How MAT Works

-During MAT for heroin abuse, the patient slowly tapers off of opioids until he or she can withstand complete detox, along with nutritional support and medication to manage symptoms.
-This means less of a shock to the system, less severe withdrawal symptoms, and a generally easier transition from regular heroin abuse to detox and rehab.
+During MAT for heroin abuse, the patient slowly tapers off opioids – until he or she can withstand complete detox – along with nutritional support and medication to manage symptoms.
+This means less of a shock to the system, less severe withdrawal symptoms and a generally easier transition from regular heroin abuse to detox and rehabilitation.

 Avoiding Enabling Behaviors

 Family members and loved ones of people struggling with heroin addiction also need to know their roles as part of the support system.
 It’s crucial to know the difference between helping and enabling, and far too many family members fall into the trap of the latter.

 Families don’t necessarily need to kick a struggling loved one to the curb or wait until he or she hits rock bottom to help.
-Eventually, heroin addiction can lead to a destroyed career, financial ruin, damaged marriage, family tensions, and social ostracism.
+Eventually, heroin addiction can lead to a destroyed career, financial ruin, damaged marriage, family tensions and social ostracism.

 Don’t Wait for Rock Bottom